dreamos82/Dreamos64/docs/kernel/MemoryManagement.md

 * the physical memory bitmap: that keeps track of the physical memory that is allocated and free
 * then mark as reserved in the bitmap the memory used for the bitmap itself

+Before returning this function set the status of the `pmm_initialized` variable as `true`, meaning that from now on, any page table allocation request from now on will pass through the pmm, instead of using the `anonymous allocation`.

 ### Physical Memory Management